 Hand In Hand is a recognized leader in helping families, educators, and other professionals find the answers they need to unique educational problems.
+Over the years, we have worked with homeschool, public, and private school families across the United States, as well as in Canada, India, and China.

 For those who have already completed outside testing but still have questions, we offer a flat-rate fee service for a 2nd opinion of your evaluation results, along with a comprehensive analysis of the student’s strengths and weaknesses and appropriate instructional recommendations that match the family’s educational philosophy.
 Our testing review is often used by attorney and parents preparing for IEP meetings and hearings.